 A home is the most expensive purchase most people ever make.
 As an owner you will benefit from expert advice on the condition of your property - whether you plan to live in it, rent it out or sell it.

 In an RICS Home Survey an RICS professional conducts an in-depth visual inspection of the property.
 Their report provides an expert account of the property's condition and highlights any problems in clear and easy to understand 'traffic light' ratings.

 Different homes require different types of survey.
 This video and the information below explains which survey we recommend for each property type.
 However, you should always discuss your requirements with your surveyor who will be able to advise you further.

-Shows the condition of the property, offers guidance to legal advisors and highlights any urgent defects.
-Typically the lowest priced of the surveys, it is aimed at conventional properties and newer homes.
+The RICS Condition Report describes the condition of the property, identifies any risks and potential legal issues and highlights any urgent defects.
+It uses simple ‘traffic light’ ratings to clearly identify the condition of the key elements of the property.
+Typically, the lowest priced of the surveys, it is aimed at conventional properties and newer homes.

 Includes all the features of the RICS Condition Report.
 It also includes advice on defects that may affect the property with repairs, and ongoing maintenance advice